-For expedited requests for services or items, the Utilization Management Department will make a decision to approve, deny or limit authorization of the service request as expeditiously as the member's health condition requires, but no later than 72 hours from the receipt of the request and written notification to the member and provider will be provided.
-The time frame to deciding for a Part B drug requested as expedited is 24 hours.
+For expedited requests for services or items, the Utilization Management Department will decide to approve, deny, or limit authorization of the service request as expeditiously as the member's health condition requires, but no later than 72 hours from the receipt of the request and written notification to the member and provider will be provided.
+The time frame to decide for a Part B drug requested as expedited is 24 hours.